Daily activity is one of the greatest joys (and health benefits) of owning a furry friend.

 The PETKIT P2 doggie Fitbit is lightweight, waterproof, and relatively affordable.

-This device is unique because it uses your dog’s basic data, including sleep quality and activity level, to indicate your dog’s mood.
+This device is unique because it uses your dog’s data, including sleep quality and activity level, to indicate your dog’s mood.

 The other features are otherwise pretty standard.